tnicolas/pyql/docs/source/cython_wrapper.rst

 The clause 'except +' signals that the method may throw an exception.
 It is indispensible to append this clause to every declaration.
 Without it, an exception thrown in QL will terminate the python process.

+.. warning:: Do not use Cython/distutils directive in the .pyx files.

+    In particular the `libraries: QuantLib` will cause compilation to fail on Windows because of the library name which is different.

 Declaration of the python class
 -------------------------------